Why Should We Be Unpredictable?

 But it also explains its limit.

-What falls outside that model is everything that cannot be compressed within that framework: decisions that do not respond to immediate optimization, changes of direction, interruptions, variations that do not directly derive from the recent past.
+What remains outside that model is everything that cannot be compressed into that framework: decisions that do not respond to immediate optimization, changes of direction, interruptions, variations not directly derived from the recent past.

-The key, then, is not that the human being is generally unpredictable.
+The key, then, is not that human beings are generally unpredictable.
 It is that they are not completely reducible.
-And recommendation systems work precisely because they don't try to encompass everything: they focus on the part that can be modeled.
+And recommendation systems work precisely because they do not try to encompass everything: they focus on the part that can be modeled.

-The result is not a prediction of the subject, but a management of their attention in the present.
-The algorithm does not need to know who you are.
+The result is not a prediction of the subject but a management of their attention in the present.
+The algorithm doesn't need to know who you are.
 It needs to know what you are most likely to do now.
 And act accordingly.

-All this does not happen in a vacuum.
-It manifests in a very concrete and recognizable experience.
+All of this does not happen in the abstract.
+It manifests itself in a very concrete and recognizable experience.
 We open a platform and feel that the algorithm knows us.
 That it knows what interests us, what we like, even what we want to see before we look for it.
 The sequence seems finely tuned, almost personal.
-It's not a random accumulation of content, but something that fits with us with an unsettling precision.
+It’s not a random accumulation of content but something that fits with us with an unsettling precision.

 From there, an almost imperceptible shift occurs.
-We stop using the algorithm as a means and begin to inhabit it as if it were a space to find what we are looking for.
-We go in expecting to discover something that interests us, and little by little we stop looking elsewhere.
+We stop using the algorithm as a means and begin to inhabit it as if it were a space where we find what we are looking for.
+We go in expecting to discover something that interests us, and little by little we stop looking outside.
 What appears in the feed begins to replace the search itself.
-It's not that the algorithm answers our questions; it starts to define them.
+It’s not that the algorithm answers our questions, but that it begins to define them.

-But that sense of knowledge is misleading.
-The algorithm doesn't know us in the way we usually think.
-It doesn't know who we are, or what we want in a vital sense, or where we want to go.
-It doesn't have access to those dimensions, nor does it need them.
-All it can do—and does with enormous efficiency—is estimate what we are most likely to do now.
+But that feeling of knowledge is misleading.
+The algorithm doesn't know us in the sense we usually think.
+It doesn't know who we are, what we want in a vital sense, or where we want to go.
+It doesn't have access to these dimensions, nor does it need them.
+The only thing it can do —and does with enormous efficiency— is estimate what we are most likely to do now.

 That's why it's so absorbing.
 Because it doesn't work on who we are over time, but on what we do at each moment.
 And at that level, the precision is sufficient to sustain attention for long periods.

-The problem arises when this functioning begins to colonize the rest of our experience.
-Attention is exhausted in this immediate response circuit.
-What remains outside—what is not mediated by this continuous adjustment—appears slower, more opaque, less intense.
-An inversion then occurs: we begin to measure experience by the algorithm's standard.
+The problem arises when this functioning begins to colonize the rest of the experience.
+Attention is exhausted in that immediate response circuit.
+What remains outside —what is not mediated by that continuous adjustment— appears slower, more opaque, less intense.
+Then an inversion occurs: we begin to measure experience by the algorithm's standard.

 But that intensity is not neutral.
 It is built on a very specific logic: that of reinforcing what can already be anticipated in the short term.
 The algorithm does not expand our experience; it optimizes it around our immediate response.
 It returns a version of ourselves that works well within that system.

 Being subject to the algorithm is not being subject to a machine that knows us, but to a system that operates on the part of us that is most easily predictable: what already responds, what fits, what can be repeated.
-In that sense, we become fixed in the immediate present, in a stimulus-response logic.
+In that sense, we become fixed in the immediate present, in a logic of stimulus and response.

-Because there are questions that the algorithm cannot answer—and that it is not interested in either—: what do we want to be, where do we want to go, what meaning do we give to what we do when we are not reacting to a stimulus?
+Because there are questions that the algorithm cannot answer —and is not interested in either—: what we want to be, where we want to go, what meaning we give to what we do when we are not reacting to a stimulus.

 These questions do not appear in the feed.
-They do not derive from a pattern.
+They are not derived from a pattern.
 They cannot be inferred from a pause or a click.
-They demand another relationship with experience, one that is not compressed into the immediate present.
+They require another relationship with experience, one that is not compressed into the immediate present.

 Being unpredictable, in this context, is not an abstract gesture.
 It is a way of not being completely confined to that part of us that can be modeled, reinforced, and exploited.
-It is keeping open the possibility of deviating, of interrupting, of searching without the answer already being prepared.
+It is to keep open the possibility of deviating, interrupting, seeking without the answer already being prepared.

 Not because the algorithm is insufficient, but because it is not designed for that.